 Bruschetta Chicken Pasta

-Bruschetta Chicken Pasta is a light and fresh gluten-free dinner recipe that's perfect for spring and summer nights.
+Bruschetta Chicken Pasta is a light and fresh dinner recipe that's quick cooking too.
 Prep ahead and dinner will be on the table in just 15 minutes!

 - 10oz gluten-free spaghetti

 - Italian seasoning, garlic salt, and pepper